christopher5106/FastAnnotationTool/README.md

 NEGATIVE GENERATION

-- `--neg_width=0.2` defines the width of negative samples to extract, in pourcentage to the largest image dimension (width or height)

 - `--neg_per_pos` defines the number of negative samples per positives to extract.
+By default, no negative (0).

+- `--neg_width=0.2` defines the width of negative samples to extract, in pourcentage to the largest image dimension (width or height).

 # License conditions